 Being a successful re-applicant is possible, but it is certainly challenging.
-A re-applicant is not just competing against the rest of the applicants in the applicant pool but is also competing against his/her prior applications.
+A re-applicant is not just competing against the rest of the applicants in the applicant pool but is also competing against their prior applications.
 It is incredibly important for re-applicants to show substantial improvement over prior applications.
 Some applicants who are wait listed in application cycle A and reapply for cycle B are not invited for an interview because very little, if anything, has improved on the new application.
 Many re-applicants benefit from taking a growth year between application cycles in order to establish enough evidence that they have improved in multiple areas of the application.
 For example, if pursuing a graduate degree, at least one year of coursework (approximately 18 semester hours) should be completed prior to re-applying.

 (This is why we encourage all applicants to apply when their application is as strong as possible.
-It rarely ends well for an applicant who applies “just to see what happens” before he/she is competitive.)
+It rarely ends well for an applicant who applies “just to see what happens” before their application is competitive.)

 - Re-taking the DAT even if you had a strong score, especially if you think you can improve

 - Earning a two-year master’s degree (with a thesis) in a core science area

 - Increasing dental experience, community service, and research experience

 - Obtaining new letters of evaluation